huuthang120208/huuthang1231/README.md

 spawn(function()
     while task.wait() do
         pcall(function()
-            if OrionLib.Flags["Raid Castle"].Value then
+            if RayfieldLibrary.Flags["Raid Castle"].Value then
-                if OrionLib.Flags["Find DF"].Value and GetPathFruit() then  return end RaidCastle()
+                if RayfieldLibrary.Flags["Find DF"].Value and GetPathFruit() then  return end RaidCastle()
             end
         end)